 Square Online Store offers a free plan, plus three paid plans.
 But how do they differ, and which offers best value?

 Here’s a quick overview of the monthly price and transaction fees for each of Square Online Store’s plans:

 |Plan||Monthly cost (when billed monthly)||Monthly cost (when billed annually)||Transaction fee|

 |Free||N/A||N/A||2.9% + 30¢|

 |Premium||$79||$72||2.6% + 30¢|

 The free plan is amazing value by its very nature.
 To pay nothing to access these features is a really rare option.
 But of course, there’s a tradeoff; in this case, it’s Square Online Store advertising in the footer of your site, and a domain name that ends ‘.square.site’.
 You’ll also only be able to process payments through Square, so won’t be able to add PayPal as an option.

 You want your business to appear established, and these details can give the opposite impression.
 That’s why we wouldn’t recommend staying on the free plan for any real length of time, great value though it is.

-To our mind, the Performance plan is Square’s sweet spot.
+To our mind, the Performance plan is Square Online Store’s sweet spot.
 You’re paying a little more than with the Professional plan, but it’s still very affordable at $26/month.
 For this price, you can send abandoned cart and customer review emails, both of which are really important tools for driving long-term growth for your business.
 Plus, you get to print shipping labels straight from your dashboard, and can add PayPal as a payment option.